West Sacramento Traffic Safety

 There is much concern and complaints coming in about teens crossing in front of vehicles on their way to the Target store.

-Another common complain is kids darting out in front of traffic while riding their bikes to Linden Park.
+Another common complaint is kids darting out in front of traffic while riding their bikes to Linden Park.

 If you would like to report a pedestrian/bicycle or other traffic concern in your neighborhood, contact: